Opel Admiral: Engines

-In September 1967, a new two carburetor HL version of the 2,784 cc six 140 PS was introduced as an option for an extra 495 Marks.
-That was very much less than it cost to order an Admiral fitted with the Chevrolet sourced V8, which involved paying an additional 3,300 Marks for the V8 engine and the accompanying automatic transmission.
+In September 1967, a new twin-carburetor "HL" (Hochleistung, German for High Output) version of the 2,784 cc six 140 PS was introduced as an option for an extra 495 Marks.
+That was very much less than the cost of the Chevrolet-sourced V8, which required paying an additional 3,300 Marks for the V8 engine and obligatory automatic transmission.

 In 1966 and 1967 a small number of cars were delivered to Austria with 2,473 cc six cylinder engines, presumably in order to benefit from lower car tax rates.

 September 1967 facelift and upgrade

 September 1967 saw a slight facelift and general upgrade across the range.
 All KAD models received discreet rubbing strips on their flanks below the doors and identification of the modified cars was facilitated by the rearranging of the name badges on the front wing panels.

 A reworked ZF recirculating ball steering was installed along with a redesigned "safety" steering wheel fixed to the end of a now collapsible steering column.